David Bowie ♪ Space Oddity

 Then, the lyrics starts a explicit counting down.
 Count down is a activity done usually for events that's critical and or of major importance, sometimes with heavy emotional ties.
 Actually counting down makes you feel it.
 In new years we have count down.
 If you have seen NASA space shuttle liftoff, the counting down and liftoff is a emotional moment, making many involved teary, especially if for the first time.
 When you see something that weights tons hover and moves upwards by sheer human's work, in front of your eyes, it makes you feel nature, and our achievements.

 You've really made the grade

 Here, it uses the phrase “made the grade” to describe success.
-Quite funny.
 Making the grade refers to children's success in grade school.
 So now, going into space successfully, with regards to the universe, is “made the grade”.